 - The Center Judge will introduce the judges to the competitors and explain what each judge is scoring.
-They do this to ensure that everyone understands the rules and procedures. - When a competitor's name is called, the competitors will answer, "Yes, Sir/Ma'am," run to the center of the ring, and stand in the proper attention stance for that weapon to wait for the judges' directions. - They will follow the judges' instruction and when given the command to begin, will demonstrate their poomsae at their own count. - The competitor has a time limit of 1 minute and 30 seconds to complete their form. - They will hold the position of the last movement until given the command to return and will not leave the ring until dismissed. - If a weapon should break in any type of weapon competition, the competitor will be given a maximum of 1 minute and 30 seconds to replace the weapon from their own gear or borrow one from another competitor.
+They do this to ensure that everyone understands the rules and procedures. - When a competitor's name is called, the competitors will answer, "Yes, Sir/Ma'am," run to the center of the ring, and stand in the proper attention stance for that weapon to wait for the judges' directions. - Competitors will bow in and out at the same time, but will compete individually. - They will follow the judges' instruction and when given the command to begin, will demonstrate their poomsae at their own count. - The competitor has a time limit of 1 minute and 30 seconds to complete their routine. - They will hold the position of the last movement until given the command to return and will not leave the ring until dismissed. - If a weapon should break in any type of weapon competition, the competitor will be given a maximum of 1 minute and 30 seconds to replace the weapon from their own gear or borrow one from another competitor.
 Once the student has replaced the weapon, they will restart their poomsae from the beginning.